Private equity in India: market and regulatory overview

 Place of fund creation.

 The trust deed must be registered with the jurisdictional sub-registrar (a revenue authority) and it takes about one or two weeks to establish a trust.
 The process of establishing a trust is fairly simple, inexpensive and quick.

 There are three types of companies:

-One person company (a company that can be incorporated with one shareholder but in most aspects is regulated as a private limited company).
+One person company (a company that can be incorporated with one shareholder but regulated as a private limited company in most aspects).

 Incorporation of a company takes about three to four weeks.